daminals/PixelScript-Director/Readme.md

 ### AWS Elastic Container Registry:
 The dependencies for the combined audio and video rendering lambda are too large to be deployed directly to AWS Lambda via layer.
 Therefore, the lambda is deployed as a Docker container to ECR.

+### Cloudflare Pages:
+The frontend HTML is displayed and hosted on Cloudflare Pages.
+The frontend is responsible for calling the script generation and movie generation endpoints.

 ### Architecture Diagram:
 ![Architecture Diagram](https://github.com/daminals/PixelScript-Director/blob/master/frontend/architecture_diagram.png?raw=true)